-I am currently a postdoctoral researcher in Karen Sears lab at UCLA.
+I am a CNRS faculty at ISEM at the Université de Montpellier in France.
 My research is broadly related to mammalian evo-devo with a special focus on bats as a hyperdiverse model group.
 In particular, I am interested in how the inherent structure of developmental mechanisms facilitate or constrain organ and shape evolution, and as a result, species evolution in response to environmental pressures.
-In addition, I am involved in other collaborations such as bat sensory systems evolution, the loss of tusks in elephants or limb evolution.
+In addition, I am involved in other collaborations such as bat sensory systems evolution, bat diet evolution and evolutionary rules on Earth and beyond. .

 The developmental basis for scaling of mammalian tooth size